CaptainAsbestos/class-notes/3-grants/agh-mod3-abstracts.md

 Lastly, the Web has lowered the cost of entry to the fundraising game to almost nothing.
 A social media presence not only raises an organisation's profile to grant-givers, but it also provides a platform to "brag" and seek small one-off donations.

 Eligibility comes before everything else: if your organisation doesn't qualify for the reward, then save yourself the effort of applying in vain.
 Like in the other abstracts, a grant-writer should also ensure that the RFP or RFA harmonise with the grant-writer's intended use for the grant.
+Continuing contact outside of the grant-cycle can sometimes keep attention on a request alive.
+If the grant-package doesn't have clear expecations, sometimes a letter of inquiry can get the ball rolling as a miniaturised version of the final write-up.

+The intangibles of grant-writing are learned on the job, reproduced in the text for our benefit.
+Often, assembling the information needed to write a non-fraudulent grant proposal can be harder than herding cats, but having respect for ones colleagues even when they don't follow through on their promises is more than just good form.

+When writing the actual grant proposal itself, the author follows 12 rules to get started and follow through.
+Begin with an outline, not a recycled one, but based on what the funder is expecting.
+Start with a skeleton and add detail in layers.
+Vocabulary needs to be inclusive and hard-to-misinterpret.
+Triple check spelling and grammar to show that you are a serious writer who should be taken seriously (this is harder to do when writing against a near deadline).
+In the interest of clarity, the active voice and viewer descriptors are preferred.
+Rather than take a chance that the reader is unfamiliar with jargon and acronyms, avoid them at all costs.

+Grant-proposals are often the make-or-break opportuntity to get funding, so they deserve the attention and care of people writing them.
+The algorithm by which grant-givers decide which proposals are green-lit is also painstakingly complex to ensure that the decision makers have fair and objective information at their disposal.
+This is not to say that intangibles don't matter; for foundations, site-visits and candor on the part of the recipients can be important.

+When a proposal is rejected, grant-writers shouldn't be too ashamed to follow up and ask why.
+Feedback is important and cheap; if the grant-giver isn't willing to disclose useful specifics, it still doesn't hurt to ask.
+That said, asking the right questions will go a lot farther at getting useful responses.
+Sometimes, the right people to ask for feedback aren't grant-givers but successful recipients in the same field.

+The final section of the text summarises the key takeaways which the authors want to leave with the reader and a checklist to run through when writing a grant proposal.

 ## 4 Key Strategies